Carnival Jumps on Growing 2021 Demand, Phased Return to Sea By .com - Up News Info

 .com — You still can’t go on a cruise, but that doesn’t matter to investors.

-Carnival (NYSE:) Corporation shares rose 6.4% on Friday after the cruise operator said it was cutting capacity but indicated that demand for 2021 is growing.
-CCL is down about 70% in 2020.
+Carnival (NYSE:) shares rose 10.8% on Friday after the cruise operator said it was cutting capacity but indicated that demand for 2021 is growing.
+CCL is down about 68% in 2020.
+They closed at $16.16.

 Cruises have been halted since mid-March, but Carnival’s AIDA line out of Germany will resume trips with three ships in August, the start of a gradual return to operations.